FOSSRIT/prodstud/README.rst

 Once you have virtualenv installed, you should be able to run::

  $ cd code
- $ git clone git@github.com:YOUR_USERNAME/hflossk.git
+ $ git clone git@github.com:YOUR_USERNAME/prodstud.git
- $ virtualenv --no-site-packages -p python2 hflosskenv
+ $ virtualenv --no-site-packages -p python2 prodstudenv
- $ . hflosskenv/bin/activate
+ $ . prodstudenv/bin/activate
- $ cd hflossk
+ $ cd prodstud
  $ python setup.py develop

 On Windows